MisterE123/wormball-WIP-/README.md

 # Wormball

-Eat apples to grow, be the last and the longest!
+Eat colorpoints to grow, be the last and the longest!
+Beat the Highscore!

 ![](screenshot.png)